-The deadline for Fall 2021 admission is Jan.
-8, 2021.
-The deadline for Fall 2022 admission is Jan 7, 2022.
-Preference will be given to those whose applications are complete and received by the Admissions Office by the deadline.
+Preference will be given to applications that are complete and received by the Admissions Office by the deadline.

 - Applicants must have completed a two-year AMA or AMA-equivalent Allied Health training program that is patient-care related such as Radiologic Technology or Nursing; Medical Assisting is not considered an AMA Allied Health program.
-In lieu of the AMA Allied Health program, a bachelor's degree with a major in a science field would also qualify for admission. - The following college-level courses are required with a C or higher: Algebra, Statistics or higher-level math course; Anatomy and Physiology I and II with labs; Communications (may be met by courses including English, speech, or composition); general college-level Physics and/or Radiographic Physics - A course in medical terminology is strongly recommended. - A personal interview is required; qualified candidates will be contacted to arrange an interview. - Three letters of recommendation, submitted to the Admissions Office - A course in CPR and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer, completed before program registration
+In lieu of the AMA Allied Health program, a bachelor's degree with a major in a science field would also qualify for admission. - The following college-level courses are required with a C or higher: Algebra, Statistics or higher-level math course; Anatomy and Physiology I and II with labs; Communications (may be met by courses including English, speech, or composition); general college-level Physics and/or Radiographic Physics - A personal interview is required; qualified candidates will be contacted to arrange an interview. - Three letters of recommendation, submitted to the Admissions Office - A course in CPR and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer, completed before program registration